Chapter

 And that tore it

-for Bodil, who had clearly not spent her lifetime skulking in the
+for Bodil, who had not spent her life skulking in the shadows, praying

 I felt her tense